 3. What after writing?

-5. Tell us a name of a fictional character that resembles you and why?
+5. Tells us a name of the character that resembles you?

 6. According to you what is the real meaning of literature?

 Literature is the mirror of the people and society (and their sentiments), in words; it has various forms and styles, many languages and different views, but in the end it represents us; hence like us, it has gone through changes, it evolved.
 Like us, it is complex and simple at the same time.